 It can inspect incoming packets in the network layer, support routing protocols, and even make routing decisions based on the source and destination IP addresses.
 With both its Layer 2 and Layer 3 capabilities, this device is popularly known also as a Multilayer Switch.
 Just be mindful that Layer 3 switches do not have WAN ports which should be considered while designing your network.

-How Layer 3 Switches Functions in the Network?
+How do Layer 3 Switches function in the Network?

 Layer 2 switch dynamically routes traffic between its physical interfaces according to the MAC addresses of the connected devices, wherein Layer 3 switches use this feature to manage traffic in a LAN.
 A Layer 2 switch functions well in low to medium traffic in its VLANs, but these switches have their limitations once traffic increases.

 The Layer 3 switch was conceived to augment this limitation by developing equipment that has routing capabilities within the same chassis.
 The hardware is where the main difference lies.
 Layer 3 switches have a mix of traditional switches and routers, except for the fact that the router’s software logic is replaced by integrated circuit hardware to improve its performance further.

 Layer 3 switches can perform on the OSI model’s Layer 2 and Layer 3.
 The Layer 3 switching functionality can take either of two forms: